marium2506d-ai/Alisha/README.md

 # Alisha
 this is our first repo
-This is our main branch
+This is our master branch